jacob-alford/jBot/README.md

 A generic DiscordBot structure with simple command creation.
 Automatically creates help, [cmd]-help, and checks both permissions and argument validity.
 Uses Node to compile javascript.
 Requires discord.js.

+## Samples Branch
+Has a few sample commands to show proper usage.

 ## Steps to deployment:
 * Install node
 * Install discord.js using npm